iTrixPro/N-Queens/README.md

 * The respect of PEP8 :<br />
 It should have beend respected for every files<br />
-Normally when you will use the command flake8 nothing will be showed
+Normally when you will use the command flake8 nothing will be showed (like for us)

 # Windows Configuration